 Workman led the charge in transitioning the Lobos from DIII to DII.
 Part of this process included securing an invitation to join the Lone Star Conference and creating a strategic plan to lead the Lobos through the three-year transition period.
-The department is currently completing Provisional Year One.
+The department is currently completing Provisional Year Three.

 Before joining the Lobos, Workman served as the Senior Associate Athletic Director for External Relations at West Texas A&M University for 11 years.